biocypher/meta-graph/README.md

 # BioCypher meta-graph
+A read-only online version is available at https://meta.biocypher.org/.
+It is built from the `read_only` branch of this repository.

 Information about pipelines and adapters available in BioCypher, as described on the GitHub Projects board for [Components](https://github.com/orgs/biocypher/projects/3).
 Uses the GitHub API